EstherSlabbert/SQL/README.md

 # SQL
-Using SQL working with student data
+Using SQL working with student data.

 <!-- TABLE OF CONTENTS -->